Susanaecorreia/Module19/README.md

 # Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.

+Considering that this target level is pretty average we could say that the model is not outperforming.
 The deep learning neural network model did not reach the target of 75% accuracy.
-Considering that this target level is pretty average we could say that the model is not outperforming.
-Since we are in a binary classification situation, we could use a supervised machine learning model such as the Random Forest Classifier to combine a multitude of decision trees to generate a classified output and evaluate its performance against our deep learning model.
+We could use a supervised machine learning model such as the Random Forest Classifier to combine a multitude of decision trees to generate a classified output and evaluate its performance against our deep learning model.